 If parties reach agreement we can help draft it, submit it to the court for approval, then you would be free to leave.
 If you need more than two sessions and would like to continue using our services, we are happy to continue mediating at our office per our Sliding Fee Scale.

 Mediation services we provide in court are different than what you may experience if you mediate with the Probation Department.
 We abide by the principles of mediation which are that it is: Voluntary, Confidential, and Neutral.
 Parties also must have Informed Consent and Self Determination.
 We do not make suggestions or tell parties what to do.
-Mediation with the Probation Department differs where it is not confidential and they can make suggestions.
+What is called “mediation” with the Probation Department differs where it is not confidential (meaning they can report anything you say to a Judge), is more a consultation or check-in, and they can make suggestions.